 Opening a dance studio doesn’t require a business degree, but certain skills and experiences can make the process smoother and more successful.

 Teaching experience.
 While dance experience is important, it’s just as important for a studio owner to have experience in teaching others.
-A dancer needs to be able to explain dance technique in ways that students will understand, and know how to engage with students of different ages.
+A dancer needs to explain dance technique in ways that students will understand and know how to engage with students of different ages.

 Knowledge of the dance industry and competition standards.
 Most studios compete, so a working knowledge of current dance trends and standards can help ensure a studio’s success at competitions.

 Attention to detail.
 Detail is highly important in the dance world, and attention to detail will help a studio owner with everything from choosing the perfect flooring to perfecting students’ technique.

 Management skills.
 Some studios may hire multiple teachers.
 In this case, experience hiring, training, and managing others can be helpful, in addition to customer service.